Blessing336/WakaMart_Supply_Chain_Shrinkage_Analysis/README.md

 * Evaluate whether to delist or repackage the products for better inventory control.

 ## Which Locations Are Losing the Most Inventory and Is It a Regional Pattern?

 #### 2.1 Enugu Retail Park Has the Highest Unit Loss (149,579 Units)

 * Enforce double-verification protocols.

-* Create a weekly loss report specific to Enugu and escalate any irregularities above 5% deviation.
+* Create a weekly loss report specific to Enugu and escalate any irregularities.

 #### 2.2 Lagos Has the Highest Average Shrinkage Rate (16.13%)

-* Perform forecast vs. actual delivery reconciliation weekly to detect planning gaps.

 * Review last-mile partner contracts for Lagos and consider replacements for underperformers.